Gamma linolenic acid (GLA) is an omega-6 fatty acid. It’s most commonly found in the seeds of the evening primrose.

 Some people still believe it’s an effective treatment option.
 If you want to try evening primrose oil or other GLA supplements to treat PMS, it’s always best to talk to your doctor first.

 GLA supplements are well-tolerated by most people, but they can cause side effects.
 These side effects are usually mild.
-They include symptoms like headaches, loose stools, and nausea.
+They include symptoms such as headaches, loose stools, and nausea.

 GLA supplements can also interact with certain drugs, including warfarin.